AME Assisted - All Classes - Atrial Fibrillation

 - A report of a current 24-hour Holter Monitor performed within last 90 days; and

-- A minimum of monthly International Normalized Ratio (INR) results for the immediate prior 6 months, for those being treated with warfarin (Coumadin).
+- If using Coumadin (Warfarin), obtain a minimum of monthly International Normalized Ratio (INR) results for the immediate prior 6 months (see below*).

 The Examiner must defer to the AMCD or Region if: